Novaryu/archinstallguide/Configuration.md

 2. Set a password for your user with `passwd [username]`
 3. Install sudo with `pacman -S sudo`
 4. Add user to Sudo group with `usermod -aG wheel [username]`
-5. Edit the sudoers file with `visudo` (replace nvim with your editor)
+5. Edit the sudoers file with `visudo`
 6. Uncomment the line (remove the #) that says `%wheel ALL=(ALL:ALL) ALL` then save and exit
-7. Test your ability to sudo properly by logging in with `logout` then logging in as your user.
+7. Test your ability to sudo properly by logging out with `logout` then logging in as your user.
 Once logged in, try `sudo pacman -Syu` to make sure sudo works
 8. `logout` and re-enter root's login
 ### Install a window manager (i3 in this example)
 1. Run `pacman -S xorg-server xorg-xinit` to install Xorg and necessary addons.